phylovi/bito/CONTRIBUTING.md

   If you can't make the code use and operation inherently obvious, please write documentation.
 * TODO comments don't get merged into master.
 Rather, make an issue on GitHub.
 * Always use curly braces for the body of conditionals and loops, even if they are one line.

+## Code smells

+* Functions with multiple "sections": these should be broken into individual functions

 ## Formatting